Max Verstappen summoned to Mexican GP stewards

 The Red Bull driver has been charged with an offence of allegedly failing to slow for yellow flags when Valtteri Bottas crashed in the closing seconds of Q3.

-It is believed that the stewards want Verstappen to explain his comments in the subsequent post-qualifying press conference, when he replied "it didn't really look like it" when asked if he had slowed down for the incident.
+While the incident is under investigation, it is believed the stewards also want Verstappen to explain his comments in the subsequent post-qualifying press conference.

+Asked if he had slowed down for the incident, the Dutchman bluntly replied: "Didn't really look like it, did it?
+No."

 More to follow...